Meson structure on the light-front III : The Hamiltonian, heavy quarkonia, spin and orbit mixing: Including t' Hooft effective Lagrangian

+Besides the standard flavor-determinantal character of the squared mass operator (\ref{RF8}) after color averaging, its chief effect is to flip the helicity/chirality/spin of the in-out nearly on-shell light-front quark pair, in the chiral limit.
 For three light flavors $u,d,s$ in QCD, the arguments are similar but the strange quark loops in the sea as $\langle \bar s s\rangle<0$.
 The reduction to two flavors $u,d$ is structurally identical to (\ref{RF8}), with only the overall coupling modified and {\it sign switched}.
-With this in mind, and in the ultra-local approximation in the invariant distance $\xi_x$, the reduced determinantal 2-body interaction potential at large $N_c$ and in the flavor-singlet channel is